Falinor/vue-markdown-routing/README.md

   plugins: [
     new VueAutoRoutingPlugin({
-      // Path to the directory that contains your page components.
+      // Directories to load markdown assets from
-      folders: ['src/assets/guides'],
+      folders: [
+        path.resolve(__dirname, 'src', 'assets', 'guides'),
+        path.resolve(__dirname, 'src', 'assets', 'articles')
+      ],

-      // A string that will be added to importing component path (default @/pages/).
+      // A string that will be added to importing component path (defaults to @/assets/).
       importPrefix: '@/assets/'
     })
   ]